ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 ```

 - `ktor-client-cio` provides a [client implementation of Ktor](http-client_engines.md#cio) on top of coroutines ("Coroutine-based I/O").
-- `ktor-client-websockets` is the counterpart to the `ktor-websockets` dependency on the server, and allows us to consume [WebSockets from the client](websocket_client.md) with the same API as the server.
+- `ktor-client-websockets` is the counterpart to the `ktor-server-websockets` dependency on the server, and allows us to consume [WebSockets from the client](websocket_client.md) with the same API as the server.

 Now that we have some understanding of the parts that will make our project run, it's time to start building our project!
 Let's start by implementing a simple WebSocket echo server!